 A Brief History of Theatre Within

 Theatre Within was originally known as Theater of Encounter and regarded as one of New York’s most fearlessly experimental companies.
 Founder Alec Rubin was a master teacher who developed a powerful technique for performing artists to access deep feelings and create emotionally-charged work.
-Under his direction, Theater of Encounter produced original theater and dance performances, including Why Is A Crooked Letter (1966) featuring a young Al Pacino.
+Under his direction, Theater of Encounter produced original theater and dance works, including Why Is A Crooked Letter (1966) featuring a young Al Pacino.
 Other notable workshop members of this period included co-author of Hair, Jerry Ragni, and Obie Award winning actor, Thurman E. Scott.

 at the Theatre Within Studio